-How to Make a WordPress Site Live: An In-Depth Beginner’s Guide
+How to Make a WordPress Website Live: 3 Beginner-Friendly Methods

 Starting your WordPress website can seem a bit intimidating.
 Luckily, you can try building a website on your local drive for practice.
 It gives you a safe environment for experimentation and learning.
 You can spend as much time as you need to tweak it the way you want to.
 In this article, you’ll learn how to make a WordPress site live.